Information for Transfer Students

-Are you currently attending, or have you in the past attended, another recognized university or college?
+Are you currently attending, or have you attended in the past, another recognized university or college?
 If so, you should select the correct category on the application for admission.
-You are encouraged to review Memorial University's regulations related to transfer credit in the Admissions section of the General Regulations in the University Calendar (see link at right) as well as the information below.
+You are encouraged to review Memorial University's regulations related to transfer credit in the Admissions section of the General Regulations in the University Calendar.

 Transcripts submitted by students are considered unofficial unless it is not possible to obtain an official transcript from another institution which must be confirmed by the Office of the Registrar.
 In such cases, a notarized copy supplied by the student may be accepted.